 9:30 am: Get your obligatory Yankee Stadium photo

-Yankee Stadium, usually busy in October as the home team is known for its frequent World Series appearances, is temporarily closed, but you can still pay tribute to the cathedral of baseball.
+Yankee Stadium, usually busy in October as the home team is known for its frequent World Series appearances, is open again with fully vaccinated fan sections at 100 percent capacity.
 Take photos in front of the stadium, at Babe Ruth Plaza, and at Heritage Field across the street—site of the original House That Ruth Built.
 Another popular Bronx location for photos and selfies is 1520 Sedgewick Ave., where in 1973 a young man, who would later become known as DJ Kool Herc, mixed together beats on two different record players at a party, inventing hip-hop.
 The building, its prominent address displayed out front, still stands.

 11 am: Experience history at Van Cortlandt House Museum